Seize the Summer: 3 Ways to Make the Rest of Your Intersession Productive

 This charge toward readiness for returning students and the arrival of the next incoming class comes with many challenges.
 Budget, regulatory compliance, timing, and quality are just a few.
 Expectations are high and delivering on them is essential for the health and safety of your staff and students as well as the compliance of your institution.

 Here are some ways to keep in line with state and federal regulatory demands while proactively preparing for the fall semester.
-We have also added tips for the first few months of the new school year.
+We have also added tips for campus sustainability during the first few months of the new school year.

 1. Annual Cleaning and Maintenance of Wastewater Systems